spantaleev/sijax-python/docs/upload.rst

 Functions registered via the Upload plugin using :func:`sijax.plugin.upload.register_upload_callback` receive an ``obj_response`` as their first argument, just like any other Sijax function.

-The difference is that the ``obj_response`` object is a from the :class:`sijax.plugin.upload.UploadResponse.UploadResponse` class, which provides a bit more functionality than the regular :class:`sijax.response.BaseResponse.BaseResponse` class.
+The difference is that the ``obj_response`` object is a from the :class:`sijax.plugin.upload.UploadResponse` class, which provides a bit more functionality than the regular :class:`sijax.response.BaseResponse` class.

-.. autoclass:: sijax.plugin.upload.UploadResponse.UploadResponse
+.. autoclass:: sijax.plugin.upload.UploadResponse
    :show-inheritance:
    :members:
    :noindex: